What’s the difference between cold email and SPAM?

 Most prospects, especially at the management level and above, are constantly barraged with sales emails and calls.
 It’s normal for executives to completely ignore you.

-Don’t take it personal.
+Don’t take it personally.
 Keep fighting the good fight.

 Also published on Medium.